andydevs/blog/_drafts/the-site-looks-different.markdown

 keywords: andydevs blog webdesign
 ---

-Old UI
-Concept of new UI

-Code samples
-Back
-Front
-Mobile Styling
-Cutouts

-Challenges Faced
-Sliding UI
-Floating Button
-Forms not aligning properly

-Solutions and Compromises
-Two fixed buttons at top instead of floating button Setting margin
-How flexbox actually works

-Porting design over to my website
-Adding the sass
-Making new layouts
-Updating syntax highlighting
+- Intro
+    - Old UI
+        - Kinda sucked
+        - It's not that it was ugly
+        - It was boring
+        - Decided to start a new UI
+        - Create a style library
+        - Then port it over to my website
+    - Concept of new UI
+        - Description
+            - Two panels
+            - Menu panel appears recessed
+            - Dark color
+            - Appears on the side on desktop
+            - Appears behind front panel on mobile
+            - There's a button that slides the front panel out and in
+        - Rough drawing after the face
+- Code samples
+    - Back
+        - Fixed positioning
+        - z-index to background
+    - Front
+        - Absolute positioning
+            - First fixed positioning with scroll wheel
+                - `-webkit-overflow-scrolling`
+            - This doesn't fit with mobile scrolling
+                - Doesn't make the web ui change with scrolling
+        - z-index to foreground
+    - Mobile Styling
+        - Change width and height of back and front
+        - `<meta name="viewport" content="width=device-width,initial-scale=1">`
+        - Make button appear
+        - Handle sliding using jQuery
+    - Cutouts
+        - Inspired by back panel.
+        - The idea is parts of the front are cut out from the back pane
+- Challenges Faced
+    - Sliding UI
+        - Sliding UI causes window to expand.
+Can't seem to hide it effectively
+    - Floating Button
+        - I had a shadow on the button, meant for the front.
+But the shadow clashes with the cutouts.
+    - Forms not aligning properly
+        - The input fields were too big on mobile.
+- Solutions and Compromises
+    - Two fixed buttons at top instead of floating button
+        - Got rid of the floating button entirely...
+        - In place, we have two buttons at the top that stay in a place where the shadows can't clash.
+The two carets at the top
+    - Setting margin
+        - The front will just collapse using margin-left.
+That's what we're gonna do
+    - How flexbox actually works
+        - `flex: 1` sets the flex-basis, which is the required length of the element.
+What we need is `flex: 1 auto`.
+This tells the element to grow to be 1 fractional length, but shrink as needed.
+- Porting design over to my website
+    - Adding the sass/js
+        - Just copied over the files
+        - Javascript file needed to be in /assets folder
+            - Just yanked that from the other library
+    - Making new layouts
+    - Updating syntax highlighting
+        - Wanted every part to be in relation to the back color, so that the style is customizable, but still fits with the two tone design.
+    - Creating the theme gem
+- Future
+    - Getting an actual slide animation working
+    - React components.
+    - Touch gestures!